unparalleled-js/docs-1/connectors/zendesk/create-custom-object-record-action.md

     <tr>
       <td>New record values</td>
       <td>
         Provide data for each column of the record to be created.
-The input fields are <b>required</b> and <b>optional</b> according to how you configured the custom object type.
+The input fields are <b>required</b> or <b>optional</b> according to how you configured the custom object type.
       </td>
     </tr>
   </tbody>